The Stack

 GitHub Actions CD GitHub Actions CD

 One Dockerfile, one nginx config, one GitHub Actions workflow.
 No Kubernetes.
-A single EC2 instance handles more concurrent users than any of my projects have ever had.
+A single EC2 instance is enough for the current project scale.

 When This Breaks Down

 This stack has limits.
-SQLite's single writer chokes on high write concurrency.
-SSE holds a connection per client, which stops scaling at thousands.
+SQLite's single writer becomes a bottleneck under high write concurrency.
+SSE holds a connection per client.
 Python's GIL blocks the event loop on CPU-heavy work.
-I know where the ceilings are - I just haven't hit them yet, and most projects never will.
-The ones that do have already proven they're worth the migration effort.